OpenFairWind/signalk-to-stalk/README.md

 # signalk-to-stalk
 Signal K Node server plugin to convert Signal K to STALK (Seatalk over NMEA 0183).
 See the code for a list of supported datagrams.

-It is needed to activate the plugin and the relevant datagrams in the server's Admin interface to use the plugin.
+It is needed to activate the plugin and the relevant data handlers in the server's Admin interface to use the plugin.
 The conversion results (STALK) will be available on Signalk's built-in TCP NMEA 0183 server (Port 10110).

 As the plugin automatically sends STALK data to Signalk's built-in TCP NMEA 0183 server, it is possible to have access to the NMEA 0183 strings without configuring anything (Aka a serial output device) by connecting to port 10110 with a TCP client.